 Sadly, my Aunt never really spoke again, but those few words were worth the trip a thousand times over.
-I kept thinking, “One day my mom and her three sisters and me will be at a banquet table and we will all be together again.”
+I kept thinking, “One day my mom and her three sisters and me will be at a banquet table, and we will all be together again.”

-I started thinking about how blessed I was to have been there for that moment.
-How these hands got to be a part of comforting my mom’s sister and about all the people who do that daily because they work as caregivers.
+I started thinking about how blessed I was to have been there for that moment, how these hands got to be a part of comforting my mom’s sister, and about all the people who do that daily because they work as caregivers.

-I have family and friends who work at Veterans Hospital–other family and friends who are nurses, respiratory therapist, nursing home caregivers for the elderly, both those with fur and without.
-I have family members and friends that are teachers, police officers, preachers, hairdressers, window cleaners, and others who work in the public, but they all have one thing in common, they are all in ministry.
+I have family and friends who work at Veterans Hospital–other family and friends who are nurses, respiratory therapists, nursing home caregivers for the elderly, both those with fur and without.
+I have family members and friends: teachers, police officers, preachers, hairdressers, window cleaners, and others who work in public, but they all have one thing in common, they are all in ministry.

-Every day, in any place of employment you and I can be servants of the Most High!
+Every day, in any place of employment, you and I can be servants of the Holy One.
 It doesn’t take much to cook a meal for someone sick, cut their hair, or read to them.
 It doesn’t take much to send a care package or a card to a lonely widow.
 Jesus/Yeshua could have skipped washing the disciple’s dirty feet.
 He could have skipped a journey to see a woman at a well and had bigger crowds that day and more miracles.
 He could have skipped two men demonized at a graveyard, but he didn’t.
 They were as important as the High priest who wanted to talk to him in hushed tones after dark.

 All of these things I listed above can be done without one ounce of compassion or empathy, or they can be done with all the love you can muster.

-“Work willingly at whatever you do, as though you were working for the Lord rather than for people.”
-Colossians 3:23.
+“Work willingly at whatever you do, as though you were working for the Lord rather than for people” (Colossians 3:23).

 “Serve with goodwill, as to the Lord and not to men. . .”
+(Ephesian 6:7).

-In James chapter one, he addressed his letter by describing himself as “James a servant of God and the Lord Jesus/ Yeshua.
-He could have said he was Jesus brother and gained bragging rights and esteem from man, fame even.
-I mean his brother opened the eyes of the blind and raised the dead, but he was not interested in the accolades of man.
-He was a Servant of the Most High G-d.
+In James chapter one, he addressed his letter by describing himself as “James, a servant of the Father and Yeshua.
+He could have said he was Jesus’s brother and gained bragging rights and esteem from man, fame even.
+I mean, his brother opened the eyes of the blind and raised the dead, but he was not interested in the accolades of man.
+He was a Servant.

-If you hate your job today, look for another where you can use your gifts to be a servant.
-Change may be just what the doctor ordered–whether it’s us changing our attitudes or us relocating where our gifts can shine.
+If you hate your job today, look for another one where you can use your gifts to be a servant.
+Change may be just what the doctor ordered–whether it’s changing our attitudes or relocating where our gifts can shine.